domoritz/domoritz.github.io/projects.md

 {:.no_toc}

 <span class="lead">
 An incomplete list of things that I have worked on.
-You can find most of the stuff I do on my [GitHub profile](https://github.com/domoritz).
+You can find most of the stuff on [GitHub](https://github.com/domoritz).
 </span>

 * TOC